Sundin/advent-of-code-2019/README.md

 ## Learnings

-* Don't reuse variables as values might have changed (point by reference).
+- Don't reuse variables as values might have changed (point by reference).
-* Write unit tests for simple cases that are easy to debug and make sure they pass.
+- Write unit tests for simple cases that are easy to debug and make sure they pass.
-* Go for the simplest solution, not the most efficient or elegant.
+- Go for the simplest solution, not the most efficient or elegant.
-* Make sure to write your code in a way so that you can easily copy paste the examples into your unit tests.
+- Make sure to write your code in a way so that you can easily copy paste the examples into your unit tests.
-* Assertions can be used in the actual code as well to catch bugs.
+- Assertions can be used in the actual code as well to catch bugs.
+- Beware of reusing the same filename in different folders.